tonethar/IGME-330-Spring-2020/projects/project-3.md

   - **Project Proposal** - see myCourses for details & due date/time
   - **Checkpoint #1** - see myCourses for details & due date/time
   - **Final project deliverable & documentation** - see myCourses for details & due date/time
+  - **Demo reel** - 1 to 2 minute video demo of the app (alternatively, have a Zoom meeting with us finals week to demo it)

 <hr>